 Intuition.
 You develop an intuition to distinguish good directions from bad ones.

 Testing.
 You find ways to test whether or not your ideas work.
-You know the setup well enough to recognise the causes for any test outcome.
+You are aware of your cognitive biases and know the setup well enough to recognise the causes for any test outcome.

 Lightness.
 You can change direction quickly.
 You do this, when you either encounter enough evidence that the current direction doesn’t work, or when you’ve understood something new that suggests such a change.